K-S-K/CV/Articles/05_EWReliability/Article.md

 Fig.5 The Reliability Intervals Diagramm - Emergency Intervals (The same image appears in the UI and in the automated hourly report)
+This diagram highlights emergency situations.
+Actually, red intervals are critical errors.
+Yellow intervals are emergency situations.
+Dark green intervals are emergency time intervals.
+If we receive many fat green intervals in means the system does not supply the load.
 ![Order Events lists](Images/Fig_05_RIDiag_Pillars.png)